-The First Amendment to the BNPP 2021 Universal Registration Document, the Second Amendment to the BNPP 2021 Universal Registration Document, the Third Amendment to the BNPP 2021 Universal Registration Document, the Fourth Amendment to the BNPP 2021 Universal Registration Document, the Fifth Amendment to the BNPP 2021 Universal Registration Document, the Sixth Amendment to the BNPP 2021 Universal Registration Document, the Seventh Amendment to the BNPP 2021 Universal Registration Document, the Seventh Amendment to the BNPP 2021 Universal Registration Document, the Seventh Amendment to the BNPP 2021 Universal Registration Document, the BNPP Universal Registration Document as at 31 December 2021, contain forward-looking statements.
-BNP Paribas and the BNP Paribas Group (being BNP Paribas together with its consolidated subsidiaries, the "Group") may also make forward-looking statements in their audited annual financial statements, in their interim financial statements, directors or employees to third parties.
-Statements that are not historical facts, including statements are based on current plans, estimates and projections, and therefore undue reliance should not be placed on them.
+The First Amendment to the BNPP 2021 Universal Registration Document, the Second Amendment to the BNPP 2021 Universal Registration Document, the Third Amendment to the BNPP 2021 Universal Registration Document, the Fourth Amendment to the BNPP 2021 Universal Registration Document, the BNPP Universal Registration Document as at 31 December 2021 and the BNPP Universal Registration Document as at 31 December 2020, contain forward-looking statements.
+BNP Paribas and the BNP Paribas Group (being BNP Paribas together with its consolidated subsidiaries, the "Group") may also make forward-looking statements in their audited annual financial statements, in their interim financial statements, in their offering circulars, in press releases and other written materials and in oral statements made by their officers, directors or employees to third parties.
+Statements that are not historical facts, including statements about the Issuer's and/or Group's beliefs and expectations, are forward-looking statements.
+These statements are based on current plans, estimates and projections, and therefore undue reliance should not be placed on them.
 Forward-looking statements speak only as of the date they are made, and the Issuer and the Group undertake no obligation to update publicly any of them in light of new information or future events.
 These forward-looking statements do not constitute profit forecasts or estimates under Commission Delegated Regulation (EU) 2019/980, as amended, supplementing the Prospectus Regulation.